 Listeners Defined

-Recent surveys discovered only 12% of people consider themselves both a music lover and audiophile, or do you consider yourself to be a Discerning Listener?
+Are you a Casual Listener, Collector, Music Lover, Musicphile, Audiophile, or Musician, ?
+What connects with you?
+Recent surveys discovered only 12% of people consider themselves both a Music Lover and an Audiophile, or do you consider yourself to be a Discerning Listener?

 Music is a universal language that resonates with people in diverse and deeply personal ways.
 The richness of musical appreciation is reflected in the various types of listeners, each with unique perspectives, preferences, and motivations.
 From casual enjoyment to a meticulous pursuit of perfection, understanding these differences sheds light on how and why individuals engage with music.